jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2i.md

 Those who wanted to borrow applied to this bank, instead of applying to private persons.
 But a bank which lends money to 500 people is not likely to be more judicious than a private person who lends to a few people whom he knows.

 Most of the debtors of such a bank would likely be chimerical entrepreneurs.
-They would=
+They would:
 - be the drawers and re-drawers of circulating bills of exchange.
 - employ money in extravagant projects which they would probably never be completed.

 Even if those projects were completed, they would never repay their cost.
 Those projects would not afford a fund to maintain the labour employed to make them.

 On the contrary, the sober and frugal debtors of private persons would be more likely to employ the money borrowed in sober projects.
-Their projects would=
+Their projects would:
 - be proportional to their capitals,
 - be less marvelous but be more solid and profitable,
 - afford a fund to maintain more labour.

 The success of this bank would not increase the country's capital.

 It would only have transferred most of the national capital from prudent and profitable, to imprudent and unprofitable undertakings.